Sobhitha Rajakaruna

-R. M. Sobitha Rajakaruna is a Sri Lankan lawyer who serves as a puisne justice of the Supreme Court of Sri Lanka.
-He was appointed by President Anura Kumara Dissanayake and has served since 12 January 2025.
+R. M. Sobhitha Rajakaruna is a Sri Lankan lawyer serving since 12 January 2025 as a puisne justice of the Supreme Court of Sri Lanka.
+He was appointed by President Anura Kumara Dissanayake.

 Early life

 Rajakaruna is an alumnus of Nalanda College, Colombo, where he served as Head Prefect in 1985/86.
 He graduated from the Sri Lanka Law College, University of Colombo and the National University of Singapore.

 Career

 Rajakaruna previously served as a judge of the Court of Appeal of Sri Lanka from 26 February 2020 to 11 January 2025, having been appointed by President Gotabaya Rajapaksa.
 Before his judicial appointment, he was a Senior Deputy Solicitor General with the Attorney General's Department.